-We finally would like to draw the attention of your Excellency's Government to the UN Declaration on the rights of indigenous peoples, in particular to article 7.
-1 on the right to life, physical and mental integrity, liberty and security of indigenous peoples; article 32 on the obligation to obtain their free and informed consent prior to the approval of any project affecting their territories and other resources, particularly in connection with the development, use or exploitation of mineral, water or other resources; and article 28 on the right to redress by means that can include restitution or, where this is not possible, fair and equitable compensation for land that has been confiscated, taken, occupied, used or damaged without their free, prior and informed consent.
+We would like to draw your attention to the UN Declaration on the rights of indigenous peoples, in particular to article 7.
+I on the right to life, physical and mental integrity, liberty and security of indigenous peoples; article 32 on the obligation to obtain their free and informed consent prior to the approval of any project affecting their territories and other resources, particularly in connection with the development, use or exploitation of mineral, water or other resources; and article 28 on the right to redress by means that can include restitution or, where this is not possible, fair and equitable compensation for land that has been confiscated, taken, occupied, used or damaged without their free, prior and informed consent.